Cody Thetford - Fire Chief

 Level II Restrictions

-No charcoal briquets or outdoor burning stoves on any public or private property
+1. No charcoal briquettes or outdoor burning stoves on any public or private property.

-No outside smoking on public or private property - except within an enclosed vehicle or building (unless in areas specifically permitted by the Fire Marshal)
+2. No outdoor smoking on public or private property — except within an enclosed vehicle or building.

 - Citations will be issued - NO EXCEPTIONS, NO WARNINGS